mericozcann/mericozcann/README.md

 ---

 ## 👨‍💻 About Me
-As a statistician and data analyst candidate, I am a lifelong learner who aims for self-realization, possessing both a realistic and idealistic perspective.
+As a statistician and data analyst candidate, I am a lifelong learner who aims for self-realization, possessing both a realistic and idealistic.

 ---